 - 3 Simple rules we follow every day to stay on target

 Before you take your first stride as a runner, you need to be properly warmed up.

 When most people think of warming up, they probably think of standing there and doing some static stretching for 10 minutes…you know, to make sure you don’t get injured!

 Wrong!
 Fail!
-Stretching BEFORE running can actually increase your risk of injury.
-Instead, try a dynamic warm up – get your body properly warmed up and prepared for the rigors of running.
+Stretching before running can actually increase your risk of injury.
+Instead, try a dynamic warm-up – get your body properly warmed up and prepared for the rigors of running.

 Just like with strength training, if you don’t have time to warm up, you don’t have time to run.

 How to run properly

 If you don’t learn how to run correctly, you’re doomed to develop an overuse injury and that’s going to negate the whole reason you started running in the first place!

 This is why your running form is so damn crucial: when you run, you’re putting hundreds of pounds of pressure on your joints and ligaments with each bounding step down the road.
 This is then repeated thousands of times over the course of training and a race.